sandipan1/sandipan1.github.io/docs/blog/posts/retrieval_for_generation.md

 ### Step 2: Define Meaningful Retrieval Metrics

-- **Precision\@K**: How many retrieved items are relevant?
+- **Precision@K**: How many retrieved items are relevant?
-  - *improving precision makes sure we are not wasting resources and increasing latency by processing information which are irrelevant*
+  *Improving precision makes sure we are not wasting resources and increasing latency by processing information which are irrelevant*
-- **Recall\@K**: How many relevant items did we retrieve?
+- **Recall@K**: How many relevant items did we retrieve?
-  - &#x20;*By optimizing for recall, we ensure that the language model has access to all necessary information, which can lead to more accurate and reliable generated responses.*
+  *By optimizing for recall, we ensure that the language model has access to all necessary information, which can lead to more accurate and reliable generated responses.*
-- **MRR (Mean Reciprocal Rank)**: How highly ranked are the relevant items?
+- **MRR@K (Mean Reciprocal Rank)**: How highly ranked are the relevant items?
-  - *if we want to display retrieved results as citations to users, we only show the highly ranked retrieved results to the user.*
+  *If we want to display retrieved results as citations to users, we only show the highly ranked retrieved results to the user.*

 For most generation tasks, **recall** is critical—your LLM needs all necessary information to generate accurate responses.